 The Pembrokeshire Coast Path: Amroth - St Dogmaels

-We offer 4 holidays covering the whole route, from a challenging 13 day walk (only for the seriously fit), to a more leisurely 16 day trip.
+We offer 4 itineraries covering the whole route, from a challenging 13 day walk for the seriously fit, to a more leisurely 16 day trip.
 Most people spend a minimum of 14 days walking the whole Pembrokeshire Coast Path and incorporate rest days into this.
-In choosing your option, please bear in mind that you are walking day after day for 2 weeks, so don't be over ambitious with your schedule.
+In choosing your itinerary, please bear in mind that you are walking day after day for 2 weeks, so don't be over ambitious with your schedule.

 |Day 1||Travel to Amroth for your first nights accommodation|